Discover how to impact your community, here and around the world, by using your technology and engineering skills towards making social change.

 - After applications are reviewed, selected students will be invited to sign-up for an individual interview.

-- Orientation will be September 3rd from 10 AM to 5 PM (lunch provided).
+- Orientation will be Sunday, September 30th.
 You must attend orientation to be involved in the program.

-- You must be able to attend weekly meetings on Fridays from 3-4pm.
+- You must be able to attend weekly meetings.

 Additional NYU Service Opportunities